 With the help of Photoshop or even PowerPoint, some were able to create visual images with detailed specifications.
 These were the late mockups.
 And only then did they add interactivity.

 However with the coming of the web 2.0, interactivity and data dynamism became an essential part of the design process.
 Content generated through database and RIA now requires more interactive wireframes and prototypes.
 From content to user actions and interactions (login, edit, delete), the user experience has to be thought thoroughly and the look and feel has to be as close to reality as possible.
-Moreover, apps and websites have to be thought and develop for a wide range of terminals, from PC, to Mac, iPhone and iPad… Mockups and static wireframes are not enough anymore.
+Moreover, apps and websites have to be thought and developed for a wide range of terminals, from PC, to Mac, iPhone and iPad… Mockups and static wireframes are not enough anymore.

 Hence new applications appeared to help interaction designer to build the best user experience possible.